JanHerca/urantiapedia/output/wikijs/en/article/The_Developing_Saga_of_the_Urantia_Papers.md

 - “Let it be made clear that revelation is not necessarily inspired.
 The cosmology of these revelations is not inspired.”
-- And, “within a few short years many of our statements on the physical sciences will stand in need of revision in consequence of additional scientific developments and discoveries.” ([UB 101:4.2](/en/The_Urantia_Book/101#p4_2))
+- And, “within a few short years many of our statements on the physical sciences will stand in need of revision in consequence of additional scientific developments and discoveries.” (<a id="a193_184"></a>[UB 101:4.2](/en/The_Urantia_Book/101#p4_2))
 - “All finite knowledge and creature understanding are relative.
-Information and intelligence, gleaned from even high sources, is only relatively complete, locally accurate, and personally true.” ([UB 2:7.1](/en/The_Urantia_Book/2#p7_1))
+Information and intelligence, gleaned from even high sources, is only relatively complete, locally accurate, and personally true.” (<a id="a194_197"></a>[UB 2:7.1](/en/The_Urantia_Book/2#p7_1))

 > It is more important to look forward to the future than to dwell in the past.

 > “Physical facts are fairly uniform, but truth is a living and flexible factor in the philosophy of the universe.
 Evolving personalities are only partially wise and relatively true in their communications.
 They can be certain only as far as their personal experience extends.
-That which apparently may be wholly true in one place may be only relatively true in another segment of creation.” ([UB 2:7.2](/en/The_Urantia_Book/2#p7_2))
+That which apparently may be wholly true in one place may be only relatively true in another segment of creation.” (<a id="a198_393"></a>[UB 2:7.2](/en/The_Urantia_Book/2#p7_2))

 In the light of all these warnings (there are many, many more), readers would have to be equipped with tunnel vision in order to maintain belief in any infallible revelation ever being available to us humans.

 The absence of certainty in this life is the way things are meant to be.
 For to make a true faith decision, we must be uncertain.
 If we have certainty, then our decision is made by logic, not by faith.
 The revelators confirm that postulate with their own resounding truths:

 > “That, then, is the primary or elementary course which confronts the faith-tested and much-traveled pilgrims of space.
 But long before reaching Havona, these ascendant children of time have learned to feast upon uncertainty, to fatten upon disappointment, to enthuse over apparent defeat, to invigorate in the presence of difficulties, to exhibit indomitable courage in the face of immensity, and to exercise unconquerable faith when confronted with the challenge of the inexplicable.
-Long since, the battle cry of these pilgrims became: ‘In liaison with God, nothing—absolutely nothing—is impossible.’” ([UB 26:5.3](/en/The_Urantia_Book/26#p5_3))
+Long since, the battle cry of these pilgrims became: ‘In liaison with God, nothing—absolutely nothing—is impossible.’” (<a id="a205_607"></a>[UB 26:5.3](/en/The_Urantia_Book/26#p5_3))

 > Hope sees the invisible,feels the intangible, and achieves the impossible.